Procession of Silence in San Luis Potosi: The procession as part of Holy Week in San Luis Potosi

 The Holy Week season stretches for two weeks and various secular events are sponsored by government and private entities during this time.
 These include art exhibitions, concerts, conferences, guided tours and volleyball and basketball tournaments.
 They also include a half marathon between Venado and Charcas and a national youth tennis tournament.

 History

-The modern event has its origins in the traditions of processions during Holy Week established in New Spain early in the colonial period, which included the hiding of the faces of participants.
+The modern event has its origins in the traditions of processions during Holy Week (Semana Santa) established in New Spain early in the colonial period, which included the hiding of the faces of participants.
 The first procession of silence was instituted by the Carmelites in Mexico City.

 However, this particular procession was officially established in 1954.
 At this time, bullfighters Fermín Rivera, Carmelite priest Nicolás de San José and others began a small event to enact the Stations of the Cross and pay homage to Our Lady of Solitude by the guild of bullfighters at the El Carmen church.
 It is based on the annual procession in Seville, Spain in honor of Our Lady of Macarena, although this version is dedicated to Our Lady of Solitude, because of the devotion of the bullfighters to this image of the Virgin Mary.